Safety and Best Practices for Using Lime

 If you’re considering a lime fertilizer for your yard care routine, it’s crucial to pick a type of lime yard treatment that’s safe for adults, kids and pets alike.
 In addition to selecting the right lime-based fertilizer for your lawn needs, you also need to follow specific guidelines when handling any kind of lime.

-Keep reading to learn the basics of garden lime safety and how you can grow your lawn without exposing your family to hazardous chemicals.
+Keep reading to learn the basics of garden lime safety and how you can grow your lawn without exposing your family to hazardous che

-Is lime or limestone powder toxic?The answer to this question is — sometimes.
+Whether lime is harmful or not depends on the type of lime and how you use it.
 Lime is a calcium and magnesium compound that fertilizer manufacturers add to their mixes to aid in lawn pH balance, which helps lawns grow faster.
 However, there are two general categories of garden lime that differ substantially in their safety factors.
 These two categories are non-caustic and caustic lime, and both are commonly used in landscaping.

 Caustic lime, also known as “burned lime,” undergoes roasting to remove carbon dioxide.
-This process gives caustic lime the ability to chemically corrode or “burn,” which makes this form of lime dangerous to the touch.
+This process gives caustic lime the ability to chemically corrode or “burn,” which makes this form of lime dangerous to breathe and touch.
 Caustic lime includes quicklime and hydrated lime — products that should be avoided in home gardening and lawn care projects.
-Since this limestone is dangerous failure to handle caustic lime properly can result in chemical burns to humans, animals and even the grass itself.
+Since this lime is dangerous, failure to handle caustic lime properly can result in chemical burns to humans, animals and even the grass itself.

 When applying non-caustic lime fertilizer to your lawn, keep the following safety measures in mind to ensure that you and your family stay safe:

-• Keep children and pets away from the lime application area at all times.
+• Keep kids and pets away from the lime application area until the pellets dissolve, as the exposure may irritate their skin.

 Contact Baker Lime for Safe Lime Yard Treatments

-Upgrade your lawn this spring with professional lawn care products from Baker Lime.
+Upgrade your lawn this spring with non-caustic lime from Baker Lime.
 We offer a wide selection of safe, economical lawn fertilizers, feeds, agricultural supplies and much more!
 Find a distributor near you and contact our friendly team today for more information on our products.

 Facebook